libp2p/specs/rendezvous/README.md

 greatly simplifies real time discovery.
 It also allows for pagination of query responses, so that large numbers of peer registrations can be managed.

+The rendezvous protocol runs over libp2p streams using `/rendezvous/1.0.0`.

 ### Registration Lifetime